Crystallize logo

 Example: Crystallize + any modern framework.

-In headless eCommerce, the frontend layer or the head is detached from your online store's backend (and the different other services).
+In headless eCommerce, the front-end layer or head is detached from your online store's backend (and other services).
 These two communicate through APIs that deliver all content from the backend to as many frontends or sales channels as your web developers define.

-Headless eCommerce allows endless customizations and blazing-fast speeds thanks to the modern frameworks you can use for the frontend (like Vue, Angular, React, and react-based Gatsby or Next JS, Remix Run, Astro, Svelte, etc.) and modern programming languages that you can use for the backend (e.g., Node, GoLang, Rust, PHP or even Python).
+Headless eCommerce allows endless customizations and blazing-fast speeds thanks to the modern frameworks you can use for the front end (such as React and react-based frameworks like Next JS, Remix, Astro, and others like Vue, Angular, Svelte, etc.) and the modern programming languages you can use for the back end (e.g., Node, GoLang, Rust, PHP, or even Python).

-For headless eCommerce, you will need a full-time development team.
-Although it can produce superior eCommerce stores, the development process itself can get quite complex.
+For a headless eCommerce approach, you will need a full-time development team.
+Although this approach can produce superior eCommerce stores, the development process can become complex.

-However, benefits in terms of personalization and customization are too good to ignore.
-We like to explain the headless as a best-of-breed approach where you can pick, choose and change individual vendors/solutions per your use case who will manage different functionalities (like payment, search, content/CMS, authorization, etc.).
+However, the benefits of personalization and customization are too good to ignore.
+We like to explain the headless approach as a best-of-breed approach.
+In this approach, you can choose and change individual vendors/solutions per your use case, who will manage different functionalities (like payment, search, content/CMS, authorization, etc.).

-A web development stack is a collection of tools and technologies web developers use to make websites or, more general, web apps.
-A web app typically needs to consist of at least a database, web server, operating system, and the development environment or programming language.
+A web development stack is a collection of tools and technologies that web developers use to create websites or, more generally, web apps.
+A web app typically requires at least a database, web server, operating system, and development environment or programming language.

-Each company will typically use one web dev stack for its website, while web dev agencies usually specialize in one or two stacks.
-If it’s the latter that you’re hiring for the development of your web app, then you should definitely get familiar with the most popular stacks.
+Each company typically uses one web dev stack for its website, while web dev agencies usually specialize in a few.
+If it’s the latter that you’re hiring to develop your web app, then you should get familiar with the most popular stacks.

 Components of a Web Dev Stack

-A simplified web app is usually made up of two layers: the server-side or the backend and the client-side or the frontend.
-Both of these layers contain different tools and technologies built on top of each other, thereby making up a web dev stack.
-More complex stacks would have, at least, application cache, HTTP cache, and message brokers in order to crush performance, but we are considering that as server-side.
+A simplified web app usually has two layers: the server-side or backend and the client-side or frontend.
+These layers contain different tools and technologies built on top of each other, forming a web dev stack.
+More complex stacks would have, at least, an application cache, HTTP cache, and message brokers to crush performance, but we consider that server-side.

-The front end communicates with the backend, and the backend feeds all the information and content to the front.
-So, we could say that the backend is where the web app’s logic, file system, website structure, and database, among other things, are housed.
+The front end communicates with the back end, which feeds all the information and content to the front end.
+Thus, the back end houses the web app’s logic, file system, website structure, and database, among other things.

-This is also the backend that will act as a service layer to connect all the other services your web application uses. (authentication, notifications, payments, etc.).
+This backend will also act as a service layer to connect all the other services your web application uses. (authentication, notifications, payments, etc.)

 LAMP/LEMP Stack

-LAMP is an acronym that stands for the operating system Linux, the server Apache, the database MySQL, and the programming language PHP.
-As well as LEMP for Linux, Nginx, and MySQL.
+LAMP is an acronym for the operating system Linux, the Apache server, the MySQL database, and the PHP programming language.
+It is also known as LEMP for Linux, Nginx, MySQL, and PHP.

-We have to mention that in the last few years, the PHP ecosystem has evolved even more than before.
-Now PHP 8.x is strongly typed (not TypeScript, but that’s not PHP 4 anymore).
-On top of that, performance can be achieved with PHP, and the progression of the architecture is worth the mention.
+The PHP ecosystem has evolved even more in the last few years.
+PHP 8.x is strongly typed (not TypeScript, but that’s not PHP 4 anymore).
+PHP also offers performance, and the progression of the architecture is worth mentioning.

 At first, with the LAMP approach, one web server that handles the requests, scaling the application itself was not easy.
-Nginx arrived with its lightweight, asynchronous, event-driven architecture allowing it to be used as a load-balancer, reverse proxy, and for PHP applications as a Web Server, democratizing PHP-FPM.
+Nginx arrived with its lightweight, asynchronous, event-driven architecture, allowing it to be used as a load-balancer and reverse proxy and for PHP applications as a web server, democratizing PHP-FPM.

 Thanks to it, you could scale the web server independently from PHP, but PHP still lacked the Event Loop (one of the reasons) that made Node so powerful.
-Indeed, with PHP on each request, all the initialization must be redone.
-That was a huge problem for years, with a lot of optimizations to be done on the autoloading for a framework.
-Symfony and Laravel are on top of it in terms of best practices.
+Indeed, with PHP, all the initialization must be redone on each request.
+That was a huge problem for years, and a framework's autoloading required many optimizations.
+Symfony and Laravel are on top of this in terms of best practices.

-Today you can do AWS Lambda functions with Bref, and PHP has very nice extensions that bring event loops, asynchronous I/O, and multi-threading (ReactPHP, PHP Swoole, and others).
-This means you can serve web applications the same way as you serve Node applications.
+Today, you can use Bref to create AWS Lambda functions.
+PHP has very nice extensions that add event loops, asynchronous I/O, and multi-threading (ReactPHP, PHP Swoole, and others).
+This means you can serve web applications the same way you serve Node applications.

 MEAN/MERN/MEVN Stack